 We enjoy working with volunteers and have done so for many years.
 Their support is invaluable in making our collections more accessible to others.
-They do important work, such as in the public eye leading guided tours and supporting museum education sessions.
-Others work in the back, such as to catalogue archive materials and help preserve our collections.
+They do important work, such as leading gallery introductions in front of house roles and leading object handling sessions with visitors.
+Others work behind the scenes, such as cataloguing archive materials and digitising our collections.

 People volunteer with us for a number of reasons.
 Some do it to gain experience for a job in museums, while others simply want the chance to explore their hobby or interest in history.
 Whatever the reason, volunteers make a huge contribution towards our work and enable more people to use and enjoy our collections.

-Our volunteers come from a wide range of backgrounds and ages.
-While many are students we also have many retirees, those out of employment and everyone in between.
+Our volunteers come from a wide range of backgrounds and ages and we aim to reflect the diverse community of Reading.
+While many are students, we also have many retirees, those out of employment and everyone in between.
 If you join us here at the Museum you will be sure of making new friends and broadening your horizons!

 We are delighted to have achieved the 2016 Investing in Volunteers accreditation, the UK quality standard for good practice in volunteer management.
 Achieving this accreditation demonstrates our commitment to volunteering and effective volunteer management, and shows how much we value and support our volunteers at the museum.